Description

 OpenCVE Recommended Actions

-• Install a kernel update that contains the fix for the page order calculation bug.
+• Install the kernel update that includes the fix for the page order calculation bug.

-• Confirm that the virtual machine management software (SVM) is also updated to the latest version that incorporates the corrected guest request handling.
+• Update the SVM hypervisor to a version that incorporates the corrected guest request handling.

 Tracking